-P. parishii is endemic to Inyo, Mono, Los Angeles and San Bernardino Counties of California.
-There are records from the Owens Valley from Olancha to Bishop, S Mono County, NE Los Angeles County, and C & SW San Bernardino County.
-This is an annual herb, 5-30 cm, stems prostrate ascending at ends, branching at base with short spreading hairs.
-Leaves linear to narrow lance-like, 1-5 cm, surface with hairs that have blisters at base.
+P. parishii is endemic to Inyo, Mono, Los

+Angeles and San Bernardino Counties of

+California.
+There are records from the Owens

+Valley from Olancha to Bishop, S Mono County,

+NE Los Angeles County, and C & SW San

+Bernardino County.
+This is an annual herb, 5-30

+cm, stems prostrate ascending at ends,

+branching at base with short spreading hairs.

+Leaves linear to narrow lance-like, 1-5 cm,

+surface with hairs that have blisters at base.

 Flowers are on slender flowering stems, cupshaped 3-7mm, 5 white petals with yellow base.

-Fruit nutlet, ovate, 0.8-1.4mm with a rib and ridges.
+Fruit nutlet, ovate, 0.8-1.4mm with a rib and

+ridges.

 This species has been documented in the Owens Valley since the early 20th Century through the present.
 The habitat is moist alkali meadows to mudflats around seasonal ponds.
-In 2019 P. parishii was documented at one known location from SE of Independence while conducting a Calachortus survey, and noted as present along with the phenology.
+In 2021 P. parishii was not documented at any known location during Calochortus or Sidalcea surveys.
+While surveying the Thibaut Ponds unit of the Blackrock Waterfowl Management Area in early August, it was found in fruit and senescing, and thousands of individuals where present.